Skip to Content

 When we first got back on the trail, that big lunch felt earned.
 I damn near ambled through Golden Gate Park and up Park Presidio Boulevard, but by the time we hit mile 13, my body began protesting the demands of the journey.
 My calves rippled with pins and needles.
 My lower back ached.
 The arch of my left foot began to cramp in short spurts.
 (Clearly, the power of rice noodles had worn off.)

-Listen, the Presidio is gorgeous.
+Listen, the Presidio is picturesque.
 The cute “boardwalk” path that led us to China Beach, as well as the obscenely desirable mansions of Seacliff, were genuine aesthetic highlights of the trail.
 But dear God, I could barely register that we were standing outside of Robin Williams’ house.
 My body had entered survival mode.

 There is a great irony in finishing this journey in Lands End, one of the most beautiful parts of San Francisco, only to stare at the ground, wincing with each step and muttering curses as happy dog-walkers wonder what the hell your deal is.
 Each (admittedly tiny) uphill segment here felt like a monstrous insult to my being.
 When we reached the end of the trail by the Sutro Baths, I practically fell to my knees in the parking lot.